straw-hat-team/adr/src/adrs/6310044131/README.md

 ---
 id: '6310044131'
-title: Placement is referenced by a bare parent field
+title: Hierarchy position is referenced by a bare parent field
 state: Approved
 created: 2026-07-09
 tags: [naming, multi-tenancy, hierarchy, api-design]
 category: Platform
 ---

-# Placement is referenced by a bare parent field
+# Hierarchy position is referenced by a bare parent field

 ## Context

-[ADR#4761776210](../4761776210/README.md) places every resource at exactly one node of its tenant's container tree.
+[ADR#4761776210](../4761776210/README.md) attaches every resource to exactly one node of its tenant's hierarchy.
 Each service now needs a field on its resources that references that node, and without a shared convention each service will invent its own (`folder`, `scope`, `container`, `parentId`), which makes cross-service reading and tooling needlessly hard.